TriangleDataCenter/Triangle-Simulator/README.md

 ## Reference

 - Taiji Data Challenge \& Triangle: [the TDC \& Triangle paper](TBD).
-- The modeling of laser interfetormetry and code structure design are greatly inspired by the [PhD thesis of J.-B. Bayle](https://hal.science/tel-03120731), the [PhD thesis of O. Hartwig](https://repo.uni-hannover.de/items/4afe8e21-39a1-49a9-a85d-996e1c5dbe30), [LISAInstrument](https://gitlab.in2p3.fr/lisa-simulation/instrument), as well as the related research works.
+- The modeling of laser interfetormetry is greatly inspired by the [PhD thesis of J.-B. Bayle](https://hal.science/tel-03120731), the [PhD thesis of O. Hartwig](https://repo.uni-hannover.de/items/4afe8e21-39a1-49a9-a85d-996e1c5dbe30), as well as other related research works.
+In the current version, the lagrange interpolation filter is adapted from the implementation of [LISAInstrument](https://gitlab.in2p3.fr/lisa-simulation/instrument).
 - Research on the numerical simulation of drag-free control: